-Based on this resemblance, it seems likely that most of the continents were covered by water during the Archaean time, roughly 3 billion to 2.5 billion years ago.
+Based on this resemblance, it seems likely that most of the continents were covered by water during the Archean time, roughly 4 billion to 2.5 billion years ago.
 One can look at the Hawaiian Islands, yet underwater, to get a glimpse of modern pillow lavas.

 With this said, let’s take a look at the various conditions that may have been in existence during this time period.